-A good annotation sums up not just the content but a few of the author's major claims.
-Note how this works in the example from my first-year seminar.
+A good annotation sums up not just the content but also a few of the author's major claims.
+Note how this works in an example from my first-year seminar.

 Note the three parts of citation, summary, and perceived usefulness.
 Purdue University's page on annotated bibliographies calls the final part a place to "reflect" on the source's value.

 Skidmore's guide to writing annotated bibliographies points out that annotations can be either "selective" or "comprehensive" in the subject matter that they cover.
 Selective annotated bibliographies focus solely on the details that are best for the topic at hand.
 Comprehensive annotated bibliographies identify a more broad range of information available on the subject.

 The note about bias and possible counterarguments to a source's claims can also be made in the final section of the entry.
 Then the writer can decide which work best as evidence, which add counterpoints, and which provide additional resources for the curious reader (including the professor who will grade the work!).

 If only for the writer's own use, the usefulness section should include notes about dead ends.
 These occur in research, but a seemingly pointless source may later prove valuable, as the research continues.